faanross/faanross.github.io/content/course01/03_live_native.md

 ***

+&nbsp;

 # 3.4.
 Closing Thoughts
-Again we started with an open mind, spotten an unusual process being involved in a network connection, and then using other native Windows tools learned more about this process.
+So we started with an open mind, spotted an unusual process being involved in a network connection, and then using other native Windows tools learned more about this process.
 And the more we learned, the more our suspicion was confirmed:
 - The parent-child relationship is unusual.
 - The need for the parent relationship to ultimately create a network connection is unusual.
 - The fact that the process was ran without command-line arguments was unusual.

 Now that our suspicion is well and truly aroused let's dig in deeper to build our case using `Process Hacker`.

-***
-***

 &nbsp;